 A boat lift is a device designed to secure a boat above the water which protects it from damage, corrosion and marine growth and makes it a breeze to launch.
-The three most common types of lifts are: bottom standing (best for shallow depths), floating (best for deep water) and suspended (best for large ships).
-Boat lift systems are available in a wide variety of sizes and configurations and the type of lift you need is determined by the size and kind of vessel and where it’ll be kept.
+The three most common types of boat lifts are: bottom standing boat lifts (best for shallow depths), floating boat lifts (best for deep water) and suspended boat lifts (best for large ships).
+Boat lift systems are available in a wide variety of sizes and configurations.
+The type of boat lift you need is determined by the size and kind of vessel and where it’ll be kept.

 Types of Boat Lifts

-A floating lift supports a boat on metal or plastic chambers filled with air.
+A floating boat lift supports a boat on metal or plastic chambers filled with air.
 The chambers are flooded and sink below the surface to release the boat and stay submerged while the boat is in use.
 When you return, an electric pump displaces the water, the chambers float and the boat is lifted.
-This type of lift requires electric power and periodic cleaning as the chambers are always in the water.
-It’s a great option for fluctuating water levels and deep water.
+This type of boat lift requires electric power and periodic cleaning as the chambers are always in the water.
+A floating boat lift is a great option for fluctuating water levels and deep water.

-A suspended lift is attached directly to a fixed dock or to pilings which are large wooden beams that sink into the ground around stationary piers making them strong enough to withstand tides.
-Boat house, pile mount and hydraulic suspended lifts are durable, more permanent options that usually require electric power to function, are designed for heavy use and require little maintenance.
+A suspended boat lift attaches directly to a fixed dock or to pilings which are strong enough to withstand tides and large waves.
+Boat house, pile mount and hydraulic suspended boat lifts are durable, more permanent options.
+These types of boat lifts usually require electric power to function, are designed for heavy use and require little maintenance.

 Other Boat Lift Considerations

-When you’re deciding between the different types of boat lifts, the first step is to take a look at your boat’s overall weight and widest dimensions to ensure the lift will be able to accommodate your vessel.
+When you’re deciding between the different types of boat lifts, the first step is to take a look at your boat’s overall weight and widest dimensions.
+These are key points to ensure the boat lift can accommodate your vessel.
 Manual lifts are a more affordable option and suitable for smaller, lighter watercraft.
-A powered lift, such as a hydraulic lift, is the way to go if you want ease, convenience and speed.
+A powered lift, such as a hydraulic lift, is an excellent choice if you favor ease, convenience and speed.

-In addition to the area, you also need to consider environmental factors where the lift will be installed.
-Boat lifts installed in salt water should be made of durable corrosion-resistant materials like aluminum and stainless steel.
-You’ll need to determine if the bottom is firm and even, the water depth and any fluctuations in water levels and if you’re in a climate where the water can freeze.
+In addition to the area, you should also consider environmental factors where the lift will be installed.
+Boat lifts installed in salt water are typically made of durable corrosion-resistant materials like aluminum and stainless steel.
+Other things to consider are whether the bottom is firm and even, the water depth and any fluctuations in water levels, and if you’re in a climate where the water can freeze.

-If your vessel will be exposed to heat and sunshine, you may want to opt for a boat lift with a roof or canopy which will help keep your boat clean and protected from sun fading.
+If your vessel will be exposed to heat and sunshine, you may want to opt for a boat lift with a roof or canopy.
+Boat lift canopies keep your boat clean and protected from the sun and rain.
 You should also be aware of any local regulations or home-owner policies concerning boat lifts.
 If you share community docks with other homeowners you will likely need to secure permission and adhere to certain rules before you install a boat lift.

-A boat stored on a lift provides protection from staining, dings and scratches and makes launching easy.
-Reach out to us today if you have questions about how to choose the right lift for your vessel contact us today.
+A boat stored on a boat lift provides protection from staining, dings and scratches and makes launching easy.
+Reach out to us today if you have questions about how to choose the right lift for your vessel.